 - 15 survey questions to ask to measure employee satisfaction

 - 14 survey questions to ask to measure management performance

-To receive actionable results for each survey, determine what survey question format to administer.
-Most companies find multiple choice employee surveys to be the most helpful since the uniform responses are easy to compile and analyze.
+To receive actionable results for each survey, determine which survey question format to administer.
+Most companies find multiple choice employee surveys helpful because the uniform responses are easy to compile and analyze.

 Skerik said Engagement Multiplier uses a mixed approach that combines scoring and invites free-form commentary.